dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

         - You should have used the Azure pricing calculator to create an initial capacity estimate.
 This estimate calculated 2 DS4s v3 instances as the base availability set and 29 additional instances to scale capacity.
 The example estimate can be accessed here: https://azure.com/e/42510b06f9be4721a00bd279c451352f

-- Replace this with the new WVD whiteboard design diagram
+- Diagram of the on-premises to Azure Windows Virtual Desktop solution:

     ![Diagram of the On-premises to Azure Windows Virtual Desktop solution.](images/wvdsolutiondiagram.png "On-premises to Azure Windows Virtual Desktop solution")